greenwood-suzanne/hot_METS/Pipeline/README.md

 	ggplot2: http://ggplot2.org

 The pipeline is broken into 3 parts for ease of use.
-Each part can be run either in RStudio or in the command line.
+Each part can be run in the command line.

 Part I: Analyzes the quality of the raw sequencing reads and outputs quality profiles for each appropriately-named file in the working directory.
 	output files are .png format, and appear in a newly created folder within the provided working directory, Output.
 	Output file names: fqual.png -- forward read quality profile rqual.png -- reverse read quality profile

-	To run Part I in the command line: Rscript part1.R -f <path_to_working_directory>
+To run Part I in the command line:

+		Rscript part1.R -f <path_to_working_directory>

-	*the -f is required for the program to recognize your path. for help, type:
+The -f is required for the program to recognize your path. for help, type:

 		Rscript part1.R -h

 If raw sequencing read quality is already known, and desired filtering parameters are known,  Part I can be skipped.